rafdom/ss34-12asd3/readme.md

-  get ./dockersetup in cs4480-2025-s/pa3/part1/ afterwards put sh-command folder and python folder in part1/ move the Dockerfile from the sh_command folder into part1 folder.
+  get ./dockersetup in cs4480-2025-s/pa3/part1/ afterwards put sh-command folder and python folder in part1/ move the Dockerfile from the sh_command folder into part1 folder. modify the docker-compose.yaml in /part1/ to be the one downloaded

     afterwards call "chmod +x part1/*.sh" and
                     "chmod +x part2/Dom_Johansen_u1304418.py"